10 Best HVAC Companies in Bangor, ME

 On average, American homeowners devote 55% of their home energy usage to heating and cooling, according to the U.S. Department of Energy.
-This probably isn't a surprise if you live in Bangor and have to run your heat all winter.
+This probably isn't a surprise if you live in Bangor and spend all winter running your heat.
 The average resident spends $180 a month on their heating.

 Our Rating